-COURSE-I: MULBERRY AND SILKWORM BIOTECHNOLOGY
+SERBT - 4.1: MULBERRY AND SILKWORM BIOTECHNOLOGY

-- 1. Understand the concepts and components of biotechnology. - Acquire knowledge on biotechnological techniques and application for improvement of mulberry plant and silkworm breeds. - 3.
-Gain knowledge on development of transgenic silkworm and production of recombinant proteins.
+- 1. Understand the concepts and components of biotechnology. - 2.
+Acquire knowledge on biotechnological techniques which can be applied for improvement of mulberry plant. - 3.
+Gain knowledge on biotechnological tools for improvement of silkworm.

-- 1. Presentation through black board and power point. - 2.
-Conduct of mulberry and silkworm biotechnology experiments. - 3.
-Visit to research institutes, biotechnology and tissue culture laboratories.
+- 1. Presentation through power point slides, photos, videos, etc. - 2.
+Conduct of mulberry and silkworm based biotechnology experiments. - 3.
+Visit to biotechnology and tissue culture laboratories.